minecraftforum/rules/rules/servers/rules.markdown

 ### Clans

-* No malicious clans or teams are allowed, this includes but not limited to griefing clans.
+* No malicious clans or teams are allowed, this includes but not limited to griefing clans
-* Do not use an existing clan's name for a new clan name.
+* Do not use an existing clan's name for a new clan name
-* Each clan is allowed 1 thread only, if there are circumstances that may make multiple threads necessary please contact a staff member to obtain permission.
+* Each clan is allowed only 1 thread.
-* Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil.
+* Do not argue or harass another clan or members of another clan, rivalry and competition is allowed but it must remain civil

 ### Server Types